Far North Queensland: New Arrivals in the Far North

 By the time of my childhood, these apartheid controls had been removed.
 While I recall no racism in the playground of Hambledon State School, as an adult there was no avoiding it.
 Considering our history, it should surprise no one that racism remains commonplace in much of Far North Queensland today.

-A Sweet Start in the Far North
+A Sweet Start in Far North Queensland

 If there was no way of sugar-coating the treatment of the traditional owners, the establishment of white settlements was certainly coated in sugar.
 The sugar industry was not something I thought about a lot growing up, yet it was omnipresent.
 The sugar industry influenced everything from our economy to the landscape to many of the personal friendships formed.